20R11A0507/HelmetDetectionUsingYOLOv8/README.md

 #Methods of Execution
 ##To train the Model
-Training a model is a very simple task in the Ultralytics package but creating a custom dataset is a time demanding process.
+Training a model is a very simple task in the Ultralytics package but creating a custom dataset is a time demanding process.\n
 To create the dataset we take the **_2wheelerTrafficWOHelmet.webm_** and extract the first **_N_** frames.